rugbyprof/5143-Operating-Systems/Assignments/P01/README.md

 Create a new file in the filesystem, specifying the parent directory and metadata (e.g., name, owner, permissions).

-# MORE TO COME ITS LATE AND I'M DONE TILL LATE SATURDAY
+# MORE TO COME ...
+ITS LATE AND I'M DONE TILL LATER TONIGHT

+I will add sql queries to basic shell commands, but the hardest is processing paths and determine where you are and where the path is trying to take you.

 <!-- ## Additional Features (Optional)